 An additional advantage of having a customer comment section is that your response can include appropriate keywords that help search engines bring you more traffic, especially from visitors that could be a good match for your business.1

 You Need to Avoid Attracting the Wrong Visitors

 It’s essential to pay attention to the use of keywords.
 Weak-performing pages might be due to a mismatch of content to visitors.

 Using inappropriate keywords might make a search engine match a query with the wrong topic.
 That causes a misguided visitor to fall on your page.

 The Google Analytics reports help discover how misguided visitors have fallen on a specific page.
 You can find that by viewing what search terms people used.
 (I’ll discuss Google Analytics below).

 With that information, you'll know what changes you need to make to bring visitor traffic related to your business.
-That's a quality visitor — one who exactly found what they were searching for and could end up being a valued customer.
+That's a quality visitor who found what they were searching for and could end up being a valued customer.

 We all know that when people do a Google search, articles that give the reader something of value are ranked higher and appear at the top of the search results.

-Your business will do better when your website contains useful articles that provide the kind of information people need.
-That will make your content eventually appear near the top of Google’s search results because it will rank it higher.
+Your business will do better when your website contains articles that provide the information people need.
+That will make your content eventually appear near the top of Google’s search results because it will rank higher.